Oxford UIDP Summit

 - Share company leaders’ experiences of new models to develop global partnerships and engagement with research institutions as shifting global structures prompt them to consider how to intelligently prepare for the future.

-You must apply to register.
-Selected applicants will receive a registration link and payment details in February 2019.
+You must apply by March 27 to register.
+Selected applicants will receive a registration link and payment details.

 Oxford UIDP Summit Agenda Highlights

-The agenda is still being developed but Summit sessions will:
+The agenda is still being developed but Summit attendees can look forward to: